 - a students ability to classify and conceptualize multiple items

-- if a student is misreading beginnings and endings
+- if a student is misreading beginnings and endings of sentences

 - if a student is able to conceptualize similarities and differences in meanings